zmre/awesome-security-for-ai/README.md

 ## Prompt Firewall and Redaction

-_We've blended two categories here because some prompt firewalls just redact (and then reidentify) PII and private data while others focus on potential attacks and data leaks, but many do all of the above, making it hard to tease these categories apart._
+_Products that intercept prompts and responses and apply security or privacy rules to them.
+We've blended two categories here because some prompt firewalls just redact private data (and then reidentify in the response) while others focus on identifying and blocking attacks like injection attacks or stopping data leaks.
+Many of the products in this category do all of the above, which is why they've been combined._

 * [Protect AI Rebuff](https://playground.rebuff.ai) - A LLM prompt injection detector [![code](https://img.shields.io/github/license/protectai/rebuff)](https://github.com/protectai/rebuff/)
 * [Protect AI LLM Guard](https://protectai.com/llm-guard) - Suite of tools to protect LLM applications by helping you detect, redact, and sanitize LLM prompts and responses [![code](https://img.shields.io/github/license/protectai/llm-guard)](https://github.com/protectai/llm-guard/)